 Consultancy.
 Education.
 Community.
 Grounded in science, lived experience, and real-world application.

 We often talk about neurodiversity in terms of labels.
-Labels can be useful.
+Labels are useful.
 They can give direction.
-But they are not the full picture.
+But they are often not the full picture.

 A diagnosis can point you in a direction.
 But it doesn’t explain everything you experience.